juanjosegarciaripoll/emacs-build/README.md

 - There are implicit dependencies.
   - `--clone` is required to get the sources
   - `--deps` is assumed to be run before `--pack-all`
-- Extensions can be built separately from Emacs.
 - Zip files are stored in `./zips`
   - `emacs-xx-xxxx-deps.zips` is the file with optional libraries (png, jpeg, etc) used by Emacs.